-In the ITT population of 212 patients, Cx601 achieved statistically significant superiority, with a p-value less than 0.025, with 49.5% combined remission at week twenty-four compared to 34.3% in the placebo arm.
-In the mITT population of 204 patients, the combined remission rates at week twenty-four were 51.5% and 35.6% for Cx601 and placebo, respectively, with a p-value less than 0.025.
+In the ITT population of 212 patients, Cx601 achieved statistically significant superiority, with a p-value of 0.024, with 49.5% combined remission at week twenty-four compared to 34.3% in the placebo arm.
+In the safety population, which includes all patients randomized and treated of 205 patients, the combined remission rates at week twenty-four were 51.5% and 35.3% for Cx601 and placebo, respectively, with a p-value of 0.019.
 These results translate into an observed relative risk of 1.443, meaning that patients receiving Cx601 had a 44.3% greater probability of achieving combined remission than placebo patients.
 Efficacy results were robust and consistent across all statistical populations.